Blinken wraps up Central Asia tour before G20 talks in India | Law-Order

 The US and its Western allies in the G-20 will be pushing for the group to adopt a firmer position on the war, while Russia and China will likely be pressing for broad endorsement of a Chinese peace proposal for Ukraine that Beijing unveiled last week.
 That plan has been largely dismissed by the West.

-Wang, who has since been promoted, met with Blinken last month on the sidelines of the Munich Security Conference in Germany, the first high-level talks since the US shot down a suspected Chinese surveillance balloon and Blinken postponed a much-anticipated trip to Beijing.

-Those discussions ended with no sign of progress on improving relations, which have been further strained by US allegations that China is considering supplying with Russia with lethal military supplies for use in Ukraine, and renewed suggestions that the COVID-19 pandemic could have been the result of a Chinese lab leak.
+Blinken said Wednesday that there were elements of the Chinese plan that made sense but that its stress on the principle of sovereignty rang hollow while it is supporting Russia economically and diplomatically and now considering, according to Western officials, supplying Russia with weapons.

-Blinken said Tuesday in Astana that the Biden administration “will not hesitate” to impose sanctions on Chinese companies that support Russia's war effort.
+He reiterated that the Biden administration would impose sanctions on Chinese companies that support Russia's war effort and accused Beijing of acting in bad faith.

-“China can't have it both ways when it comes to the Russian aggression in Ukraine.
-It can't be putting forward peace proposals on the one hand while actually feeding the flames of the fire that Russia has started with the other hand,” he said.
+“If China was genuinely serious about this ... it would have been spending all of the last year working in support of the restoration of Ukraine's full sovereignty,” Blinken said.
+“And of course, it's been doing the opposite.”
+“China can't have it both ways,” he said.
+“It can't be putting itself out as a force for peace in public, while in one way or another, continues to fuel the flames of this fire that Vladimir Putin started.”
 US officials have been tight-lipped about the prospects for Blinken sitting down with new Chinese Foreign Minister Qin Gang or Russian Foreign Minister Sergey Lavrov in New Delhi.
-They say only that there are no such talks planned.
-But all three will be present in the Indian capital.
+Blinken said he had no plans to meet with either, but added that he expected to be in multiple group sessions with both.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)